Do Weight-Loss Shakes Really Work?

 "Weight-loss shakes do not offer a long-term solution because they are usually not sustainable for more than a few months," Harbstreet says.

 This is because they take the fun and pleasure out of eating, says Kara Lydon, R.D., L.D.N., R.Y.T, intuitive eating counselor and blogger at The Foodie Dietitian.
 "We often forget that food is meant to be pleasurable; it's what helps us to survive as humans.
-Imagine if food wasn't pleasurable.
+Imagine if the food wasn't pleasurable.
 We probably wouldn't be as compelled to eat to survive.
 Over time, people are going to start seeking out pleasure from food again because they aren't going to get it from a weight-loss shake."

 This may seem daunting, but it doesn't have to be all-or-nothing.
 "Using one weight-loss shake per day can help keep off the weight you have lost long-term or be a tool to help refocus on weight loss if you regain some weight over time," Delahanty says.

 Weight-loss shakes can be one of many tools in your nutrition toolbox to help you maintain a healthy weight over time.
 Tracking food intake, weighing regularly and exercising are other tools that have proven effective in helping people keep the weight off long-term.
+Professional insight from a registered dietitian is also recommended to help you find a plan that works best for your preferences and lifestyle.

 Don't Miss: Make-Ahead Smoothie Freezer Packs